Melissa Nalley Barker

 What I wish someone had told me:

 It’s okay to be scared.
 Fear is a normal response to major life change.
 You don’t have to be brave or composed.
-The attorneys have seen tears, anger, and panic.
-They won’t judge you.
+David has seen tears, anger, and panic.
+He won’t judge you.

 This is an act of self-care, not failure.
-Seeking legal advice when your marriage is in crisis is responsible.
-It doesn’t mean divorce is inevitable – it means you’re gathering information to make good decisions.
+Seeking legal advice when your marriage is in crisis, when custody isn’t working, or when court orders aren’t being followed is responsible.
+It doesn’t mean you’ve failed.
+It means you’re taking care of yourself and your children.

 One step at a time.
 You don’t have to solve everything today.
 The consultation is just one step.
 You’ll take the next step when you’re ready.